top of page

 PhD Student

 Sarah is interested in the intersection of law and science through research.
-She is specifically interested in how research in psychology and cognitive neuroscience can be used in the context of law and public policy.
-To this end, Sarah's thesis will look at the fundamental mechanisms underling unfairness and injustice, with the ultimate goal of contributing evidence-based recommendations for law and policy.
+She is specifically interested in how research in psychology and cognitive neuroscience can be used in to inform law and public policy.
+To this end, Sarah's thesis investigates the fundamental mechanisms underlying unfairness and inequality, with the ultimate goal of contributing evidence-based recommendations for law and policy.

 bottom of page